 As I prepared to fly up to a couple of remote communities this weekend, I figured I would relax a moment and take in the first season of the show Alone.
 If you have not seen it yet, take a gander here:

-It is basically 10 outdoorsman, carrying 10 survival items from a list, dropped in 10 very remote spots on northern Vancouver Island.
+It is basically 10 survivalists, carrying 10 items they picked from a list, dropped in 10 very remote spots on northern Vancouver Island (season 1).
 No time limit, no camera crew, no way to get to the other participants.
 Just be the one who outlasts the others.
 Oh and make sure you set up your trail cameras in good spots so we have enough footage to make a show.

-As you might imagine, it does not take long to have guys pick up the satellite phone, their only lifeline, and ask to be retrieved.
-The GPS coordinates are followed, they show up within hours, and the guy laments into the camera how he let people down and did not want to end it line this.
+As you might imagine, it does not take long to have individuals pick up the satellite phone, their only lifeline, and ask to be retrieved.
+The GPS coordinates are followed, they show up within hours, and they lament into the camera how they let people down and did not want to end it line this.
 That is something they all have in common.

 So why do they all apologize?
 Why do they feel like they have let someone down?
 And for some, they talk themselves into leaving by talking about having left others at home.
 Did they just realize they would not be doing this at home?